BoxEInteraction¶

 Entities are represented by two \(d\)-dimensional vectors describing the base position as well as the translational bump, which translates all the entities co-occuring in a fact with this entity from their base positions to their final embeddings, called “bumping”.

 Relations are represented as a fixed number of hyper-rectangles corresponding to the relation’s arity.
 Since we are only considering single-hop link predition here, the arity is always two, i.e., one box for the head position and another one for the tail position.
 There are different possibilities to parametrize a hyper-rectangle, where the most common may be its description as the coordinate of to opposing vertices.
-BoxE suggests a different parametrization:
+BoxE suggests a different parametrization for each box by

 Instantiate the interaction module.